COMMUNITY & ENVIRONMENT - Reporting & Actions

 Scoring options

-- 10 = Yes, the company is working actively to reduce their environmental impact on children, or working to improve their negative or positive impact on children in the community.
+- 10 = Yes, the company reports on actions taken to prevent, mitigate and remediate negative impacts or achieve positive impacts on children in communities.

-- 5 = The company is working actively to reduce their environmental impact or working to improve their community impact, but these programmes/projects are not explicitly focused on children.
+- 5 = The company reports on actions taken to prevent, mitigate and remediate negative impacts or achieve positive impacts on communities, but these actions are not explicitly focused on children.

-- 0 = No, the company does not work actively to reduce their environmental impact or improve their community impact, or these programmes are not publicly described.
+- 0 = No, the company does not report on actions taken to prevent, mitigate and remediate negative impacts or achieve positive impacts on communities, or these actions are not publicly described.

 Why is this important?